 Example 1 would have big impact on legacy UEs (not supporting Case B) as SSB is not transmitted periodically.
 Example 2 may have impact on legacy UEs too, if SSB is not transmitted periodically.
 Last meeting, RAN2 reached the consensus that “For the interpretation of “skipping pattern” in temporal domain Case B, RAN2 confirm that it refers to SSB configuration to indicate the timing of NW's SSB transmission—not timing of UE's SSB measurement/skipping.”
 Considering that there will be legacy non-AI UEs in the field, NW has to transmit SSB periodically to avoid the impact on legacy non-AI UEs.
-So RAN4 only need to consider the case that NW transmit SSB periodically for Case B. Then legacy non-AI UE will perform measurement based on the configured SMTC and other MOs.
+So RAN4 only needs to consider the case that NW transmit SSB periodically for Case B. Then legacy non-AI UE will perform measurement based on the configured SMTC and other MOs.
 As the interpretation of “skipping pattern” is not the timing of UE's SSB measurement/skipping, when and how to do the measurement and prediction is totally up to UE.
 It is also not necessary for UE to predict the skipped occasions especially when RSRP of serving cell is high enough and neighboring cell is low.
 That is why it is workable to extend the measurement delay for UEs not at cell edge in R16 power saving.
 For both Case A and Case B, NW is supposed to transmit SSB periodically and when/how to do the prediction is totally up to UE.
 To us, it seems there is no difference between the two cases.
 For mobility, we think the most important thing about measurement is to report the event timely and accurately.
 For both case A and case B, we think event prediction should be the focus.

 Proposal 2: For temporal prediction Case B, only consider the case that NW transmit SSB periodically